On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-In this section we extend the methodology of Section \ref{s:ea}, constructing exact algorithms for simulating skeletons of jump diffusion sample paths which can be represented as the solution to the following SDE,
+In this section, we extend the methodology of Section~\ref{sea}, constructing exact algorithms for simulating skeletons of \textit{jump diffusion} sample paths which can be represented as the solution to the following SDE,

-Denoting $\mathbbm{Q'}^x$ as the measure induced by (\ref{eq:jea jump sde}), we can draw sample paths from $\mathbbm{Q'}^x$, by instead drawing sample paths from an equivalent proposal measure $\mathbbm{W'}^x$ (a natural choice being that induced by the driftless SDE in (\ref{eq:jea jump sde driftless})), and accepting them with probability proportional to the Radon-Nikod{\'y}m derivative of $\mathbbm{Q'}^x$ with respect to $\mathbbm{W'}^x$.
+Denoting by $\mathbb{Q}^x_{0,T}$ the measure induced by (\ref{eqjeajumpsde}), we can draw sample paths from $\mathbb{Q}^x_{0,T}$ by instead drawing sample paths from an equivalent proposal measure $\mathbb{W}^x_{0,T}$ (a natural choice being a driftless version of (\ref{eqjeajumpsde}), which will no longer coincide with Wiener measure), and accepting them with probability proportional to the Radon--Nikod{\'y}m derivative of $\mathbb{Q}^x_{0,T}$ with respect to $\mathbb{W}^x_{0,T}$.
+The resulting Radon--Nikod{\'y}m derivative (\ref{eqjumprnd}) differs from that for diffusions (\ref{eqrnd}) with the inclusion of an additional term, so the methodology of Section~\ref{sea} can't be applied.
+However, (\ref{eqjumprnd})~can be re-expressed in a product form similar to (\ref{eqdrnd}) (with $\psi_1,\ldots,\psi_{N_T}$ denoting the jump times in the interval $[0,T]$, $\psi_0:=0$, $\psi_{N_T+1}:=T$ and $N_t := \sum_{i \geq1} \mathbh{1}\{\psi_i \leq t\}$),

-The resulting Radon-Nikod{\'y}m derivative (\ref{eq:jump rnd}) differs from that for diffusions (\ref{eq:rnd}) with the inclusion of an additional term, so the methodology of Section \ref{s:ea} can't be directly applied.
-However, (\ref{eq:jump rnd}) can be re-expressed in a product form similar to (\ref{eq:rnd},\ref{eq:drnd}) (with $\psi_1,\ldots{},\psi_{N_T}$ denoting the jump times in the interval $[0,T]$, with $\psi_0:=0$ and $\psi_{N_T+1}:=T$),
+This form of the Radon--Nikod{\'y}m derivative is the key to constructing \textit{Jump Exact Algorithms} (JEAs).
+Recall that in Section~\ref{sbueaimp}, decomposing the Radon--Nikod{\'y}m derivative for diffusions justified the simulation of sample paths by successive simulation of sample paths of shorter length over the required interval (see (\ref{eqdrnd})).
+Similarly, jump diffusion sample paths can be simulated by simulating diffusion sample paths of shorter length between consecutive jumps.